promptfoo/promptfoo/site/docs/cloud/index.md

 ---
-sidebar_label: Using Promptfoo Cloud
+sidebar_label: Promptfoo Cloud
 ---

-# Using Promptfoo Cloud
+# Promptfoo Cloud

 Promptfoo's Cloud offering is a hosted version of Promptfoo that lets you securely and privately share evals with your team.

-This is a paid offering, to learn more or request access contact us at sales@promptfoo.dev
+Once you create an organization, you will be able to invite other team members.
+Team members can configure their `promptfoo` clients to share evals with your organization.

-The Promptfoo team will create you an organization and account.
-Once you have access you will be able to invite other team members.
+To learn more or request access contact us at [sales@promptfoo.dev](mailto:sales@promptfoo.dev).

-## Using Promptfoo Cloud
+## Getting Started

 Once you have access, you can log in to Promptfoo Cloud and start sharing your evals.